PinaGruden/Localization_Towed_Array/README.md

 1. Otuput of simulated script are localization estimates and plots of the results.

 2. Otuput of real data processing is a table containing localization estimate and perpendicular distance to boat trackline for each selected TDOA track (or fragments of the same TDOA track), and plots of the results.
+Specifically the saved results are:

+- AStotal: final ambiguity surface, a 1 x M cell array where M is a number tracked sources/groups.
+Each cell is an A x B matrix where A is number of y coordinates, and B is number of x coordinates.
+- ASdilatetotal: final ambiguity surface with dilation, same dimensions as AStotal.
+- AStotal_hyperbolas: final surface with intersecting hyperbolas, same dimensions as AStotal.
+- Loc_table: table with localization information with 7 columns:
+             ~ 'TrackID'- selected track indices corresponding to entries of input structure 'Tracks'.
+             ~ 'Loc_m'- localization estimate in Cartesian coordinates with respect to start of boat track (in m) ~ 'Loc_LatLong' - localization estimate as latitude & longitude (in decimal degrees)
+             ~ 'Loc_m_dilated' - localization estimate from dilated AS
+                              in Cartesian coordinates with respect to
+                              start of boat track (in m)
+             ~ 'Loc_LatLong_dilated'- localization estimate from dilated
+                                      AS as latitude & longitude (in
+                                      decimal degrees)
+             ~ 'distance_m' - perpendicular distance from localization
+                             estimate ('Loc_m') to boat trackline (in m) ~ 'distance_m_dilated' - perpendicular distance from
+                                  localization estimate from dilated AS
+                                  ('Loc_m_dilated') to boat trackline (in m)